kubernetes/enhancements/keps/sig-auth/2799-reduction-of-secret-based-service-account-token/README.md

 logs or events for this purpose.
 -->

-check if there is a configmap `tracked-since` in namespace `kube-system`.
+check if there is a configmap `kube-apiserver-legacy-service-account-token-tracking` in namespace `kube-system`.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?